 When I write, I don't like to fly completely by the seat of my pants.
 I prepare a skeleton outline and then go where my characters lead me.
 No detailed outline or spreadsheet for me--I think my head would explode if I tried to that.
 So I fall somewhere in between.

 Same with holiday planning; I wouldn't dare try to do everything just days before Christmas (although I usually do wrap presents on Christmas Eve).
-I'll mail my Christmas cards this week, as well as finish my Christmas shopping.
-I'll do my baking this weekend.
+I try to mail my Christmas cards by the first or second week of December and I aim to finish my Christmas shopping by the third week.
+I do my baking about a week ahead.
 So hopefully, by Christmas morning, everything I need to do will already be done!

 I envy all the organized among us who buy their presents right after Thanksgiving and have their cards mailed by December 1.